England Ireland Find Havens

 Image: Michael Harpur

-In 1205 Farnham had bailiffs, and in 1207 it was a mesne borough under the bishops of Winchester.
-It is probable that the privileges of the burgesses were allowed to lapse during the 18th century, as by 1835 it had ceased to be a borough.
-The town was granted a two day fair by Henry III (1207-1272).
-The days were originally meant to be 31st of October/ 1st November but this appears to have been changed to the 29th and 30th June shortly afterwards.
-The island between Union Street and High Street is where the annual fair took place trading in cheese, horses and cattle.
-It continued until 1871 when it was important for the sale of toys.
+In 1205, Farnham had bailiffs, and by 1207, it was a mesne borough under the bishops of Winchester.
+The privileges of the burgesses likely lapsed during the 18th century, as by 1835, it was no longer a borough.
+The town was granted a two-day fair by Henry III (1207-1272).
+The fair was originally scheduled for 31st October and 1st November, but appears to have been moved to 29th and 30th June shortly afterwards.
+The island between Union Street and High Street was where the annual fair took place, trading in cheese, horses and cattle.
+It continued until 1871, when it was chiefly used for the sale of toys.

 Image: Michael Harpur

-But all that was set to change when Henry VIII declared Portsmouth harbour as the home of the British navy.
-Fareham’s close proximity to the centre of this enormous military effort would bring centuries of prosperity.
-In the late 17th century, buildings and stores on the quayside of Fareham Creek were used as hospitals for sick and wounded sailors, and became known as ‘Hospital Yard’.
-By the later part of the 18th century, Fareham was a well-established market town with a population of approximately 3,000.
+But all that was set to change when Henry VIII declared Portsmouth Harbour as the home of the British Navy.
+Fareham's proximity to the centre of this enormous military effort would bring centuries of prosperity.
+In the late 17th century, buildings and stores on the quayside of Fareham Creek were used as hospitals for sick and wounded sailors, and became known as 'Hospital Yard'.
+By the latter part of the 18th century, Fareham was a well-established market town with a population of approximately 3,000.

 Image: Michael Harpur

-With a history dating back to Saxon times, Fareham town centre combines a historic High Street and waterfront, a modern pedestrianised central shopping area and a secondary shopping street leading to the railway station.
-The prosperity of the eighteenth and nineteenth centuries has left the town with many fine Georgian and Victorian buildings and it is thought to be one of finest county-town streets in the south of England.
+By the early 20th century, Fareham had grown into a major market town.
+A successful open-air market continues in the town centre today, every Monday, with a farmers' market held on the first Saturday of each month.
+With a history dating back to Saxon times, Fareham town centre features a historic High Street and waterfront, a modern pedestrianised central shopping area, and a secondary shopping street leading to the railway station.
+The prosperity of the eighteenth and nineteenth centuries has left the town with many fine Georgian and Victorian buildings, and it is considered to be one of the finest county-town streets in the south of England.

-The presence of many yachts, the mix of uses and continuing marine activity, carry on the maritime tradition of this part of the town and contribute strongly to its character.
-The Town Quay is graced by a number of fine examples of late Georgian grain stores and by the adjacent impressive early Victorian railway viaduct.
+The presence of many yachts, the mixture of uses, and ongoing marine activities preserve the maritime tradition of this part of the town and significantly add to its character.
+The Town Quay is adorned with several fine examples of late Georgian grain stores and is adjacent to an impressive early Victorian railway viaduct.

 Image: Michael Harpur

-Fareham town provides extensive provisioning capabilities, bars and restaurants, and includes a new large scale Tesco all within a short walk.
-The town is well served by road and rail networks.
-The M27 motorway passes around the northern edge, and is the main traffic artery into and out of the area.
-The A32 passes through Fareham at the Quay Street roundabout, a notorious bottleneck, on its way from Gosport to Wickham.
-Fareham railway station is on the West Coastway Line, with regular services to Portsmouth, Southampton, Brighton, Cardiff and London.
-Bus transport in the town is provided by First Hampshire & Dorset, which runs nearly all bus routes.
-Services run as far as Winchester.
-The bus station is adjacent to the Market Quay development.
+Fareham town offers a wide range of provisioning options, bars, and restaurants, along with a new large Tesco, all within a short walk.
+The town is well connected by road and rail.
+The M27 motorway runs along the northern edge and serves as the main route into and out of the area.
+The A32 passes through Fareham at the Quay Street roundabout, a well-known bottleneck, on its way from Gosport to Wickham.
+Fareham railway station is on the West Coastway Line, with regular services to Portsmouth, Southampton, Brighton, Cardiff, and London.
+Bus services operated by First Hampshire & Dorset cover nearly all routes, extending as far as Winchester.
+The bus station is situated next to the Market Quay development.

 With thanks to: